-If you want to purchase a smart thermostatic radiator valve, you will need to buy the radiator valve that goes with your room state or that is controlled on your mobile phone for more on smart heating I have a full guide for your here
+If you want to purchase a smart thermostatic radiator valve, you will need to buy the radiator valve that goes with your room state or that is controlled on your mobile phone for more on smart heating.

 How Long Does It Take To Change A TRV

-A qualified and experienced plumber will change a thermostatic radiator valve within 30-60 minutes on average, some older heating system can take longer due to removing air for the heating system
+A qualified and experienced plumber will change a thermostatic radiator valve within 30-60 minutes on average, some older heating systems can take longer due to removing air from the heating system

-Combination boiler and unvented heating system are the easiest to work with as they have pressurised heating systems.
+Combination boilers and unvented heating systems are the easiest to work with as they have pressurised heating systems.

 Which Thermostatic Radiator Valves Are The Best?

-Below is a table of four Thermostatic radiator valve that is have grouped together these including all the details of the radiator valve including a link to view each of the valves.
+Below is a table of four Thermostatic radiator valves that have been grouped together these include all the details of the radiator valve including a link to view each of the valves.